Melba

 Melba shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-The region's educational profile is notable with university qualification rates at 40.3% among residents aged 15+, surpassing Australia's average of 30.4%.
-Bachelor degrees are the most prevalent at 23.9%, followed by postgraduate qualifications (11.9%) and graduate diplomas (4.5%).
-Vocational credentials are also prominent, with 29.5% of residents aged 15+ holding such qualifications – advanced diplomas at 11.4% and certificates at 18.1%.
+The area's educational profile exceeds the Australian average in university qualification rates, with 40.3% of residents aged 15+ having such qualifications compared to the national average of 30.4%.
+Bachelor degrees are most common at 23.9%, followed by postgraduate qualifications (11.9%) and graduate diplomas (4.5%).
+Vocational credentials are also prevalent, with 29.5% of residents aged 15+ holding such qualifications – advanced diplomas at 11.4% and certificates at 18.1%.

 Educational participation is high, with 31.7% of residents currently enrolled in formal education.
 This includes 12.0% in primary education, 7.5% in secondary education, and 5.8% pursuing tertiary education.
-Melba's schools have a combined enrollment of 1,342 students, operating under typical Australian school conditions (ICSEA: 1040) with balanced educational opportunities.
-Educational provision is split between one primary and two secondary institutions.
-The area serves as an education hub with 39.7 school places per 100 residents, significantly higher than the regional average of 15.1, attracting students from nearby communities.
+Melba's 3 schools have a combined enrollment of 1,342 students, with typical Australian school conditions (ICSEA: 1040) offering balanced educational opportunities.
+Educational provision is split between 1 primary and 2 secondary institutions.
+The area functions as an education hub, with 39.7 school places per 100 residents – significantly above the regional average of 15.1 – attracting students from surrounding communities.

 Frequently Asked Questions - Education